Abhinish-Kumar/Master-react-js/Hooks2.md

 - Using Previous State:- Using a function with prevCount inside setCounter ensures that the state updates are based on the most recent state, avoiding conflicts and ensuring accurate updates.

-### Note
+### Optimizing useState Initialization

-If we have a value inside useState() that render the component multiple time in a minut then its not good to have. becasue it decreases teh performance of our app.useState() runs every time component re renders.
+When you initialize state with a value, like useState(4), this initialization runs every time the component re-renders, which can be inefficient if the initialization is complex.

-Solution :- to run useState hook at first time only pass a function to it.
+Solution :- To avoid running the initialization code multiple times, you can pass a function to useState.
+This function runs only once when the component mounts(render)

 ```javascript
  const [counter, setCounter] = useState(()=>{